 The guidance provided by the FCA states that:

-- the maximum payment holiday you’re allowed is 6 months in total, but that 3 months is the most you can take at any one time
+The maximum payment holiday you’re allowed is 6 months in total, but 3 months is the most you can take at any one time.

-- from 1 April 2021, you can only apply for another payment holiday if it’ll follow on from a previous one (so you can't have made a contractual payment during this time and must have taken less than the 6 months maximum total)
+Since 1 April 2021, you've only been able to apply for another payment holiday if it follows on from a previous one.
+You can't have made a contractual payment during this time and must have taken less than the 6 months maximum total.